 You can read more about the Doctrine MongoDB ODM via the project's documentation.

-A bundle is available that integrates the Doctrine MongoDB ODM into Symfony, making it easy to configure and use.
+The bundle integrates the Doctrine MongoDB ODM into Symfony, helping you to configure and use it in your application.

 - First steps using the ODM

 Doctrine is quite flexible, and a number of third-party extensions are available that allow you to perform repeated and common tasks on your entities.
 These include things such as Sluggable, Timestampable, Loggable, Translatable, and Tree.